 While the library is committed to and prioritizes streaming media support when possible for fully online and off-site courses, we will also consider suggestions from UW Bothell instructors for streaming media in support of their on-campus and hybrid courses.
 This is contingent upon availability of funding and favorable licensing terms.

 The Bothell Campus Library must purchase the licensing rights to stream any video we use in an educational context, even when we own physical copies in our collection.
-In some cases, we may not be able to acquire titles due to prohibitively high cost, restrictive vendor licensing terms, or nonexistent licenses.
+In some cases, we may not be able to acquire titles due to prohibitively high cost, restrictive vendor licensing terms, or for a lack of licensing options for libraries.
 The cost of licensing a new title can range from $200-$600 per video, typically for a duration of three years.
 If we are working with a new distributor, the license negotiation process may take up to two months.

 UW Bothell faculty whose courses meet the above considerations should contact Reserves staff at reserves@uw.edu.
 Library staff will research license availability and streaming options.